Tuurlijk/TYPOTry/README.md

 Now you will be able to get into the box as user vagrant without supplying a password.

-## MailCatcher
+## MailHog
-[MailCatcher](http://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
+[MailHog](https://github.com/mailhog/MailHog) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
 This makes it easy to test forms without actually sending mail to the 'real' mail address.
-Set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out [http://local.typo3.org:1080](http://local.typo3.org:1080) to see the mail that's arrived so far.
+Set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out [http://mail.local.typo3.org](http://mail.local.typo3.org) to see the mail that's arrived so far.

 ## Can't connect after the vagrant up?